 There are many advantages to using litigation graphics and animation during settlement talks in the judge’s chambers.

-By coming prepared you show that you are serious and with a well-done presentation you ensure that the judge will be able to understand your case, even if it is a complex situation, which can tip the settlement in your favor.
+By coming prepared you show that you are serious.
+With a well-done presentation you ensure that the judge will be able to understand your case, even if it is a complex situation, which can tip the settlement in your favor.

 The main benefit of courtroom animation is that you can basically show the judge exactly what happened during an event without ever leaving the judge’s chambers.